Frequently Asked Questions (CSTC)

 5. Who is involved in CSTC?

-CSTC is a ground-up community effort, conceived and conducted by a small group of volunteers, ranging from students to professionals in various fields, who are dedicated to the preservation and promotion of Tamil culture in Singapore.
+CSTC is a ground-up community effort, conceived and conducted by a small group of volunteers, ranging from students to professionals in various fields, who are dedicated to the preservation and promotion of Singapore cultures.

 6. When was CSTC launched?